rehierl/abstract-properties/x-todo-resolve/html-issues.md

-- some sort of conclusion/epilog
+- this repository is about the concept of generic properties and as such a purely theoretical discussion
-- a summary of core/fundamental aspects
+- a summary/discussion of core/fundamental aspects
   in regards to html's core issues
+- extract into its own repository since this is almost guaranteed to grow ways past the scope of this repository

 # the tag-based syntax